ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 Finally we remove temporary file containig HARUS data set zip file from local disk and write resulting tidy data set with name "tidyDataSet.txt" into R's working directory.

-So our final tidy data set has 180 rows (number of observations) and 68 colums named: "subjectid", "activityname" and 66 descriptive feature vector names (  meanoftBodyAccmeanX, meanoftBodyAccmeanY ... ).
+So our final tidy data set has 180 rows (number of observations) and 68 colums named: "subjectid", "activityname" and 66 descriptive feature vector names ("meanoftBodyAccmeanX", "meanoftBodyAccmeanY" ... ).

 To check all column names issue command `> names(tData)`.